-Reflects alternative workforces used to meet periods of high demand for employees eg day labour and contractors.
+Reflects alternative workforces used to meet periods of high demand for employees eg day labour, contractors and volunteers.

 New/Developing

 In all employee sectors there may be new and developing employees who are recent entrants to the organisation or position.
 These employees must have a learning and development plan identifying those skills which are mandatory for all Council employees.